Bineet117/Text-Summarization-NLP-project/README.md

 - **Summarization Methods**:
   - 🖍️ **Extractive Summarization**: Identifies and extracts key sentences from the text.
   - ✨ **Abstractive Summarization**: Generates human-like summaries in natural language.
-- 🌐 **Interactive Flask Web App**: Upload text files or input text directly via an intuitive interface.
+- 🌐 **Interactive Flask Web App**:
+  - Upload text files or PDFs for summarization.
+  - Input text directly via an intuitive interface.
 - ⚙️ **Customizable Parameters**: Adjust summary length and style.
+- 📥 **Download Options**: Save the summarized text as a PDF, text file, or copy it directly.
 - 📈 **Scalable**: Handles texts of various lengths and complexities.

 ---